IBMDeveloperBNL/hlfabric-lab/README.md

 ### Connecting the business service to the frontend

 As the business service exposes the transactions as RESTful endpoints, it is relatively easy to connect the frontend to it.
 The most important part is to open up the local running business sevice to the outside world.
 This is done via a tool called `ngrok`.
 To start this, open a separate tab in the terminal that you opened in your Virtual Box environment and type `ngrok http 3000`.
-This will create a
+This will create a secure tunnel that allows communication (HTTP) from the outside world towards your locahost (the VirtualBox image) listening on port 3000.

 ![](./images/29-connecting-parts-9.png)

-The result should be look like
+The result should be look like:

 ![](./images/30-connecting-parts-10.png)